Hi everybody welcome to another article. today we're going to be talking about 18 Best Holiday Cookbooks: Healthy Cookbooks for Families.

 Local Flavors: Cooking and Eating from America's Farmers' Markets by Deborah Madison

-the next book is also by Deborah Madison and this is local flavors and the premise behind this book is shopping seasonally at your farmer's market.
+the next book is also by Deborah Madison and this is about local flavors the premise behind this book is shopping seasonally at your farmer's market.

 so it's really great for someone who does go to the farmers market and buy a lot of stuff but maybe isn't only sure how to make combinations of what they got or is just looking for some new ideas now the book is divided up by types of food which can be really good for someone shopping at the farmers market.